raspberrypilearning/comic-character/en/step_5.md

 --- /code ---

+ Check if the current state of the toggle switch is different from the current state of the body's `"light-mode"` class.

 --- /task ---

 --- task ---

-The final function to create is an if statement that takes the state of the toggle switch and changes the "dark-mode" class from the HTML document <body> element.
+Add a DOM method to change the website theme using the `light-mode` style when the toggle is switched `on`.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 58
+line_number_start: 55
-line_highlights: 75, 76
+line_highlights: 72
 ---
       // Light mode function
     document.addEventListener("DOMContentLoaded", function () {
-    const darkModeToggle = document.getElementById("darkModeToggle");
+    const lightModeToggle = document.getElementById("lightModeToggle");

-    // Check if dark mode preference is stored in local storage const isDarkMode = localStorage.getItem("darkMode") === "true";
+    // Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

-    // Set initial dark mode state based on the stored preference document.body.classList.toggle("dark-mode", isDarkMode);
+    // Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);
-    darkModeToggle.checked = isDarkMode;
+    lightModeToggle.checked = isLightMode;

-    darkModeToggle.addEventListener("change", function () {
+    lightModeToggle.addEventListener("change", function () {
-      const isDarkMode = darkModeToggle.checked;
+      const isLightMode = lightModeToggle.checked;

-      // Check if dark mode is already in the desired state if (isDarkMode !== document.body.classList.contains("dark-mode")) {
+      // Check if light mode is already in the desired state if (isLightMode !== document.body.classList.contains("light-mode")) {
-      // Update body class and store the user's preference in local storage document.body.classList.toggle("dark-mode", isDarkMode);
+        // Update body class and store the user's preference in local storage document.body.classList.toggle("light-mode", isLightMode);
-      localStorage.setItem("darkMode", isDarkMode.toString());

     }
     });
   });